TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 	- New Content: code in development.
 	- Existing Content: code to be added into kernel

 New Content:
+- HTBC: HTree Blockchain
+	- A Versioning, Snapshot, Cache augmentation for LFS and other Log-Structured Filesystems.
+	- Using a blockchain styled structure
+	- Implemented in both LFS and the VFS Layer
 - Memory:
-	- An general memory allocator with several layers.
+	- An general memory allocator with several layers/ stack.
-	- Top(Interface) to Bottom(Block Allocation) Layers: Slabs, Pools, Buckets, Tertiary Buddy
+	- Idea: Top(Interface) to Bottom(Block Allocation) Layers: Slabs, Pools, Buckets, Tertiary Buddy
-- MPX: Multiplexors (Unix V7)
+- MPX: Multiplexors
-	- A reimplementation of 2.11BSD's multiplexors
+	- A reimplementation of multiplexors from the V7 and early BSD's
-	- Could merge it with UFS211 (FS Multiplexor rebase/extension...! )
-		- UFS211 contains most key references needed.
+	- Two concurrent versions:
+		- MPX: Based on bsd sockets
+		- MPX-FS: A filesystem, with multiple possible variations
+			- Implement in the VFS layer.
+To provide a multiplexors across filesystems
+			- Independent FS like fdesc, fifo, etc
 - Multitasking:
 	- Kernel & User Threads
 	- Threadpools (kernel & userspace)